Java Server SDK

 ## Working with the SDK

-After the SDK is initialized, you can fetch a [**Feature Gate**](/feature-flags/overview).
+After you initialize the SDK, you can fetch a [**Feature Gate**](https://docs.statsig.com/feature-flags/overview).
 Feature Gates create logic branches in code that you can roll out to different users from the Statsig Console.
 Gates are **CLOSED** or **OFF** (equivalent to `return false;`) by default.

 All APIs require a user object (refer to [Statsig user](#statsig-user)).
 To check a gate for a user: